pitosalas/cleancont/output/2007-11-29-how-to-be-creative.md

 ---
 title: "How to be creative"
-subtitle: "I just came across [this thoughtprovoking ](http://www.gapingvoid.com/Moveable_Type/archives/000876...."
+subtitle: "I just came across this thoughtprovoking"
 category: "298"
 tags: []
 date: "2007-11-29"